The Comic Walk in Sydney

 A replica of Luna Park’s smiling face and its towers also exists as a display on the Comic Walk.

-Statistics of the walk
+Statistics of the Comic Walk

 - The distance of the walk: 100 to 200 metres.